Vylax/NearBankruptcy/Assets/Scripts/WorldMenu/SETUP_GUIDE.md

 - Use **GameManager → "Complete Level 5"** to test the complete flow
 - Verify **MaxLevels is set correctly** in GameManager (should be 5)
 - Check debug logs for "Just completed the final level" message
+- **Level 5 Logic**: Level 5 completion is handled separately from other levels to ensure proper final completion flow
+- Level 5 bump should turn green (done color) when final completion visuals start

 ### **Colors Not Changing:**
 - Verify **parent GameObjects** of bump animators have **SpriteRenderer** components